rubuproject/havefun/README.md

 ---

  with basic security measures.
-For production use, ensure HTTPS is enabled and consider adding CSRF tokens.
+For production use, ensure HTTPS is enabledconsider adding CSRF